tmdict/tmdict/data/content/page/tmdict/site/site.ja.md

 **2019-05-19**

 The site’s stylesheet has been updated to use responsive design, making it more mobile friendly.
-There’s also a new glossary, it comes from a small booklet, _HibiChika Complete Capture Book_, found in the _Mahou Tsukai no Hako Box Set_ sold at the TYPE-MOON booth in C78, its content is mostly random facts and jokes.
+There’s also a new glossary, it comes from a small booklet, _HibiChika Complete Capture Book_, found in the _Mahou Tsukai no Hako Box Set_ sold at the Type-Moon booth in C78, its content is mostly random facts and jokes.

 - Site style is now responsive to screen size.
 - Added Mahou Tsukai no Hako Small Encylopedia (Japanese/Chinese).
-- Added images for _Fate/Zero Animation Visual Guide I + II_.
+- Added images for Fate/Zero Animation Visual Guide I + II.

 **2019-05-01**